TobiasVanDyk/STM32F411-PCM5102A-24bit-USB-Audio-DAC/README.md

 For [**older detailed instructions**](https://github.com/TobiasVanDyk/STM32F411-PCM5102A-24bit-USB-Audio-DAC/blob/main/Linux-Mint-211-and-Windows-10-compiling-and-uploading-the-STM32F411-USB-Audio-DAC-firmware.pdf), in setting up STMCube 1.11 and 1.12, refer to the PDF document: Installing STM32CubeIDE in Linux Mint 21.1 and in Windows 10, and compiling and uploading the STM32F411 USB Audio DAC firmware.

-The [**current source**](https://github.com/har-in-air/STM32F411_USB_AUDIO_DAC/issues/14) build binaries are included here as build-24March2023.zip, but now built with STM32CubeIDE version 1.12.
-Previous source (Feb 2023) binaries are here as build-linux3.tar.gz (Linux Mint 21.1 with STM32CubeIDE 1.11.2), and build-win10.zip (based on project files STM32F411_USB_AUDIO_DAC-win10.zip), built on Windows 10 using the same version of STM32CubeIDE.

-For [**detailed instructions in setting up STMCube refer to this document:**](https://github.com/TobiasVanDyk/STM32F411-PCM5102A-24bit-USB-Audio-DAC/blob/main/Linux-Mint-211-and-Windows-10-compiling-and-uploading-the-STM32F411-USB-Audio-DAC-firmware.pdf) Installing STM32CubeIDE in Linux Mint 21.1 and in Windows 10, and compiling and uploading the STM32F411 USB Audio DAC firmware.

 The USB DAC with the volume control identifies as PCM5102A DAC and the older non-volume version as USB to I2S DAC - refer to the screen dump shown below.

 <p align="left">